openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Bone

+- Median sternotomy with intact sternotomy wires.

+- There is a small right Bochdalek hernia.
+Soft tissues otherwise unremarkable.

 - No suspicious lytic or blastic lesions.
 Multilevel degenerative changes of the spine with DISH changes.

 - Normal.
 No suspicious lytic or blastic lesions